 We asked our resident Trail aficionados to share some of their favourite roadway sections of The Great Trail…and these knowledgeable biking buffs did not disappoint!

-Kristen Gabora, Trail Development Manager Alberta and Saskatchewan
+Kristen Gabora, Trail Development Manager, Manitoba and Saskatchewan

 Northern Sunrise County in the Peace River region of Alberta — rural roadways with gorgeous scenery and wide-open, beautiful farmland.